 Today’s universities and colleges often provide a choice of format to address the needs of students and professionals with busy lives.
 You can look for a local grad school where classes may be offered evenings, weekends, or during the day.
 Alternatively, some graduate certificate programs in public affairs and social sciences may be available either online or in a blended online format for added flexibility and convenience.
 Blended programs are a hybrid, which means they usually have onsite and online requirements.
 Read descriptions carefully to determine which format might fit your lifestyle.

-Choose a Graduate Certificate in Public Affairs & Social Sciences in Illinois
+How to Choose a Graduate Certificate in Public Affairs and Social Sciences? in Illinois

 Graduate Certificate Programs in Conflict and Peace Studies

 A graduate certificate program in conflict and peace studies may help students and professionals deal with all types of conflicts.
 In some cases, students may have to take five courses and complete a supervised internship.
 Coursework is likely to provide an overview of various approaches to conflict, as well as conflict resolution and leadership methods.
 As a result, students may develop their ability to lead, mediate, and settle conflicts.
 Whether you are interested in law enforcement or counseling, this may be a certificate of value.

 Some graduate certificate programs in counseling psychology may help students complete the education requirements for Licensed Professional Counselor (LPC) in their state.
 Programs vary, but may entail about eighteen credits.
 These could be designed specifically for students who are in, or have completed, a CACREP-accredited masters in counseling program.
 In some schools, the professional counseling courses you take may be electives where you choose topics around a common theme.
 Addictions counseling, counseling children and adolescents, couples and family counseling are some examples.

 Graduate Certificate Programs in Economics